 We’ve worked hard to solve this problem, and that is why we built Schema App’s Highlighter.
 The Highlighter builds structured data from your website content, so it is easy to solve this challenge of keeping it up to date.

 “I think the key is to make sure that the thing that’s generating– like Martin alluded to– the thing that’s generating your content is coming from your database directly and it’s not really manual.”

 The Future of Structured Data

 Good news!
 The future for structured data is bright.
-Ryan shared that in the mid-term they will be looking to add new features and start leveraging Structured Data universally to enhance the Google experience.
+Ryan shared that in the mid-term, they will be looking to add new features and start leveraging Structured Data universally to enhance the Google experience.

 “I mean we continue to flesh out the structured data usage in terms of adding more features and looking into more ways we can use it in cooler things that are not just visual treatments but actually help with more understanding on the page” Ryan Levering @ 27:07

-Long Term, Ryan shared his vision of finding ways to consume structured data programmatically, removing the need to have structured data on the webpage, while still linking it to the webpage.
+In the long term, Ryan shared his vision of finding ways to consume structured data programmatically, removing the need to have structured data on the webpage, while still linking it to the webpage.